15+ Community Building Fundraising Ideas That Work

 If you want your entire community to show up, you need to create an event that welcomes everyone.
 An inclusive fundraiser fosters strong relationships and makes every person feel like a valued part of the team.
 Think about all the ways different age groups can participate.
 While some may join a charity bike ride, others can contribute in equally important ways.
 You can create roles for kids at a cheer zone, ask teens to manage a social media feed for the day, or invite local seniors to share stories at the finish line.
 By designing your event with multiple generations in mind, you build a truly supportive and interconnected community where everyone has a place.

-Explore Virtual and Immersive Experiences
+Go Virtual with Immersive Experiences

 Your community isn’t limited to who can show up in person.
 Social media and virtual tools are dynamic spaces for building relationships and engaging supporters from anywhere.
 You can host a virtual kick-off party on Zoom, launch a social media challenge with a unique hashtag, or livestream your event for those who can’t be there.
 These digital experiences help you transcend geography and keep your community connected between physical events.
 Use your online platforms to share updates, celebrate fundraising milestones, and feature supporter stories.
 This consistent engagement makes your virtual followers feel just as much a part of the team as your in-person attendees.

-Use Tech to Modernize Your Fundraising
+Modernize Your Fundraising with Simple Tech

 Technology offers incredible tools to expand your fundraising reach and build a stronger, more connected community around your cause.
 Think of it less as a replacement for face-to-face connection and more as a bridge to bring more people into the fold.
 Digital tools can help you share your story more widely, make giving simple and secure, and keep your supporters engaged long after an event has ended.
 When you use technology thoughtfully, you create more pathways for people to join your mission, whether they’re across the country or just down the street.